All Episodes

 But you did it anyway.

-You're you're a tough guy, you're a fighter.
+You're a fighter.

-Because uh and I'll ask you about your prison experience, but I can't imagine, you know, walking in there, you you think this is gonna be a cakewalk because it's not.
+And on the other hand, I felt terrible for you because and I'll ask you about your prison experience, but I can't imagine, you know, walking in there, you think this is going to be a cakewalk because it's not.

-And what was different from me and a lot of the other everybody in the J 6 who got subpoenaed was I was in the White House when all my brothers and sisters got subpoenaed, right?
+And what was different from me and a lot of the other, everybody in the J-6 who got subpoenaed was I was in the White House when all my brothers and sisters got subpoenaed, right?

-It's like that's an illegal, improper subpoena.
+It's like, that's an illegal, improper subpoena.

 You don't have the authority.